austinjhunt/vanderbiltcs6381-assignment2-ZOOKEEPER/README.md

 7. Install the Python requirements from the requirements.txt file. `pip install -r requirements.txt`
 8. Now, back to the VM.
 Once you have created your VM and it's listed in VirtualBox, click on it, then click the Settings option, then go to **Shared Folders** and click the little folder with the '+' button on the right to add a new shared folder.
 For folder name, use `vanderbiltcs6381-assignment1-ZMQPUBSUB`.
 For folder path, choose the project folder you just cloned.
 Leave Read-Only unchecked.
 Check Auto-Mount.
 Check Make Permanent.
 For mount point, use: `/mnt/dev/vanderbiltcs6381-assignment1-ZMQPUBSUB`.
 This will mount the project from your computer into the Virtual Machine at that location (with the same root folder name).
 9. Start the VM.
+10. Once it's started, click the **Devices** option in the top toolbar, then click the **Insert Guest Additions CD Image**.
+This will allow the shared folder to work.
-10. Once it is started, open a Terminal Window.
+11. Open a Terminal Window.
 Become root with: `sudo -i` and enter your sudo password.
-11. Navigate to the mounted directory.
+12. Navigate to the mounted directory.
-12. Run the following commands to install Python3.8 and pip pon your VM.
+13. Run the following commands to install Python3.8 and pip pon your VM.
 ```
 apt update
 apt install software-properties-common